bpstephanie/Pennywise/README.md

 ### Flowchart

 The flowchart for Pennywise was made with the online service [Diagrams.net](https://app.diagrams.net/).
 The goal was to keep it as simple to understand as possible.
 It was made prior to starting and was a very helpful guide when coding the logic.
+As you can see, one of the branches off the [main menu](<#main-menu>) is not in the final deployed project.
+Due to time constraints, the scope of the project had to be reduced.
+However, I fully intend on adding this feature in the future.
+You can learn more about it in the [future features](<#future-features>) section.

 <details><summary>Flowchart</summary>